Skip to the content.

 Use and Development

 Raspberry Pi now provides a 64-bit Debian-based operating system (OS) via the Raspberry Pi Imager.
 The OS is quite good, though for some uses Ubuntu seems to work equally well if not better.
 I’ve written steps for both operating systems here and here, respectively.
-The raspberry-py package can be consumed in two ways:
+The following steps use poetry for installation.

 1. Add raspberry-py to a project as a PyPI dependency.
 This is the best approach if you only want to use the functionality provided by raspberry-py.
 The raspberry-py package is available here, and an example of adding the package dependency is provided here.